-The World Academy of Productivity Science (WAPS) is comprised of individual members who support the goal of the World Confederation of Productivity Science (WCPS) and who wish to contribute to its work.
+The World Academy of Productivity Science (WAPS) is a division of the World Confederation of Productivity Science (WCPS).
+It is comprised of individual members who support the goal of WCPS and who wish to contribute to its work.

 Fellows of WAPS are carefully selected and honored.
 They are individuals who are recognized by their peers and their communities for their knowledge creation and sharing, performance results achieved and/or policy implementation accomplishments that distinguish them as contributors to the field of productivity science.